camunda/camunda-docs-manual/README.md

 A static build of the documentation will be placed in the `public/` folder.

-While editing the docs, you probably want to start the hugo server (defaults to "watch mode"):
+While editing the docs, you probably want to start the Hugo server (defaults to "watch mode"):

 ```bash
 hugo server --baseUrl="http://localhost"